Family (2006 film)

 Family (also known as Family – Ties of Blood) is a 2006 Indian Hindi-language action thriller film directed by Rajkumar Santoshi.
 The film stars Amitabh Bachchan, Akshay Kumar, Bhumika Chawla and Aryeman Ramsay.
 It was released on 13 January 2006.

 Plot

-Viren Sahai (Amitabh Bachchan) is an underworld don based out of Bangkok.
+Viren Sahi (Amitabh Bachchan) is an underworld don based out of Bangkok.
 Viren's spoilt brat Abhir (Sushant Singh) is attacked by his rival Khan (Kader Khan) and Viren seeks revenge.
 He receives foolproof information that Khan and his nephew will be present at a local cinema theatre on a particular date, and he sets off to India to kill both of them.